From today, 1st March 2017, drivers face a range of new penalties if caught using a mobile phone behind the wheel.

 The new penalties will see increased fines and penalty points as the government looks to crack down on drivers calling, texting and even recording videos while driving, which according to a study by the RAC, is around 31% of all drivers.*

-Drivers caught using a handheld phone will now face a £200 fine and 6 penalty points, double the previous punishment.
+Drivers in the UK caught using a handheld phone will now face a £200 fine and 6 penalty points, double the previous punishment.

 The toughest effect of the new punishments will be on newly qualified drivers who could now lose their licence if they’re caught using a phone.